PaloAltoNetworks/panhandler/docs/using.rst

 Before choosing skillets to load, set the configuration target IP and username/password credentials.
 This stores the device credentials to be used for API access.

-Jump to :ref:`environments` to set the environment.
+Jump to :ref:`environment_doc` to set the environment.

 Choose Skillets to View by Category